iralog/Devacademy_Movie_Madness/README.md

 PLEASE PULL FROM newdev

-Welcome: I hope you enjoy our wesbite !
+Welcome: I hope you enjoy our website !

-This project was completed by Danasawin / Danillo / Selina / Irina / Luidmila
+This project was completed by Danasawin / Danillo / Selina / Irina / Liudmila

 Below are SCRUM documentations: